-6. He would have taken a long position in X because the 45-day moving average crossed up and over the 10-day moving average.
+6. He would have initiated a short position in X, because the 10-day moving average crossed down and below the 45-day moving average.

-7. He would have taken a short position in Y because the market was overbought.
+7. He would have taken a short position in Y, because the market was overbought.